-Figure 7.4: Well OP3 plot of predicted permeability overlaying original core permeability in track 4 core 2 (measured depth interval 3275 to 3290 meters), discrepancies were observed between both curves.
+For well OP3 (Figure 7.4), the predicted permeability matched the core permeability on a one to one trend in core 1(measured depth interval between 3230m to 3240m).In core 2 (measured depth interval 3275 to 3290 meters), discrepancies were observed between both curves.
 Generally, a good agreement exist between core measured permeability and predicted permeability.
 In conclusion, for non-cored Wells, the absolute permeability could be predicted from the core porosity-permeability derived function because the predictor showed good match with the Klinkenberg corrected core permeability in all the wells compared.